 Another shining example of reconstruction and resilience is the City Hall, built in 1894 and converted in 1949 to the National Bosnian Library.
-In August 1992, during the siege of the city, Bosnian Serb forces shelled the building, destroying it and most of the works that it held.
+In August 1992, during the siege of the city, Bosnian Serb forces shelled the building, destroying it and most of the works contained therein.
 It reopened only a few years ago after much painstaking reconstruction.
 The main hall is simply stunning; words will not do it justice, so we’ll let the pictures speak for us!

-Before the wars, Sarajevo was one of the most multi-ethnic and multi-religious cities in Europe.
-For a long time it was considered one of the only places in the world where Catholics, Orthodox Christians, Muslims, and Jews lived not only in peace and harmony, but also in close association; many marriages were mixed and places of worship were more or less next door to each other.
+Before the wars, Sarajevo was one of the most multi-ethnic cities in Europe.
+For many years it was one of the few places in the world where Catholics, Orthodox Christians, Muslims, and Jews lived not only in peace and harmony, but also in close association—many marriages were mixed, and places of worship were more or less next door to each other.
 Today the city is primarily Muslim, marked by the minarets that pepper the skyline and the calls to prayer that fill the air five times per day.
 We visited a mosque for the first time in our lives in Sarajevo—two in fact!
-Gazi Husrev-beg Mosque is located in the center of the old town and its grounds are like a respite from the busy streets outside.
+Gazi Husrev-beg Mosque is located in the center of the old town and its grounds are a respite from the busy streets outside.
 Emperor's Mosque, just south of the river, has a pristine and peaceful courtyard.
 We were lucky enough to meet the muezzin—responsible for singing the call to prayer.
 He was excited to share his thoughts on Islam, and his passion for his faith and condemnation of those who use Islam to justify hatred and violence really personalized the religion for us.
 In a world where one in four people pray to Allah, it’s critical that we seek out the side of Islam not often shared in the West on TV or in the news.
 (Head to Ashkenazi Synagogue to learn more about the city’s small Jewish community.)

 Though it is indeed helpful to see Bosnia for what it is today, we were also here to learn lessons from the wars, and there are few places better to do that than Gallery 11/07/95.
 The gallery shows photos that chronicle the aftermath of the genocide at Srebrenica, where Bosnian Serbs systematically murdered more than 8,000 Muslims.
 The museum is one of the most well done we’ve ever visited; it’s a good size, is logically laid out, and has an informative and high-tech audio guide system.
 We recommend setting aside an hour or two of decompression time after your visit.

 We stopped for lunch (local specialty burek from Panera) on the podium by the ski jump from the 1984 Winter Olympics before setting off further into the hills to the dilapidated bobsled track, now covered in graffiti.
-A hotel on Mount Igman was constructed in the lead up to the Winter Olympics; after the breakout of the war in 1991 the luxury hotel was used by the Bosnian Muslim forces in their defense of the city against the encroaching Bosnian Serbs.
-When they ceded their position they set the hotel ablaze so that it wouldn't fall into the hands of the Bosnian Serbs.
+A hotel on Mount Igman was constructed in the lead up to the Winter Olympics.
+After the breakout of the war in 1991, the luxury hotel was used by the Bosnian Muslim forces in their defense of the city against the encroaching Bosnian Serbs.
+When they ceded their position, they set the hotel ablaze so that it wouldn't fall into the hands of the Bosnian Serbs.
 These days you can freely walk through the ruins, which stand in stark contrast to the surrounding forests and mountains.
-Throughout the whole tour, Ervin shared not only his personal story from the war, but also his thoughts on today’s political system and climate and modern Bosnian culture and life.
-The country struggles with crushing bureaucracy and corruption, and many young people are leaving, but tourism is increasingly quickly and there is hope that someday Bosnia can join the EU.
+Throughout the whole tour, Ervin shared not only his personal story from the war, but also his thoughts on today’s political climate and modern Bosnian culture and life.
+The country struggles with crushing bureaucracy and corruption, and many young people are leaving, but tourism is increasingly quickly and many locals hope that Bosnia can someday join the EU.